fivefingerhand/Ebooks-Bot-Fork/README.md

 EDIT.
-Fixing some dead link Work in progress
+- Fixing some dead link: Work in progress

-Known issues:
+- Known issues:
     - libgen not working
     - annas not working
     - openlib not working

 # Ebooks Bot